Most photos, diagrams, and charts are linked to a webpage. Click on one to visit the site.

 - Viewable within site or full screen

-- Gray bar at top of PDF contains all controls
+- Gray bar at bottom of PDF contains all controls

 - NOTE: when scrolling DIRECTLY on the PDF, the pages (if more than one page) of the PDF will scroll; if you want to scroll down the webpage, place your cursor on either side of the main content and then scroll